H24za/Car-Price-Prediction/README.md

 - Server lifecycle: avoid `--reload` in production runs (it spawns multiple processes).
 Use `scripts/run_server.ps1` for a simple detached PowerShell run.

-## Recommended next steps

-1. Implement safe unseen-label mapping in `main.py` (map unknown categorical tokens to `-1`).
-2. Add a `requirements.txt` generated from the project environment for users who don't use UV.
-3. Add unit tests for preprocessing functions and the prediction endpoint (`/predict/`).
-4. Consider switching categorical encoders to ones that support unknown categories.

-## Team Contributions

-- Alex Johnson — data preprocessing, feature engineering, model training
-- Maria Garcia — EDA, visualizations, data quality checks
-- James Chen — model selection, hyperparameter tuning and deployment automation

 ---

-If you'd like, I can now:

-- (A) Implement the unseen-label mapping in `main.py` and run the `API/test_request.py` smoke test, or
-- (B) Add a `requirements.txt` file and update the README to reference it, or
-- (C) Add unit tests for the preprocessing pipeline.

-Tell me which option to do next and I'll start working on it.